MultiPaper/MultiPaper/README.md

 to scale a single world across multiple servers.
 Multiple MultiPaper servers run the same world and use a MultiPaper-Master to coordinate with eachother and store server data.
-While the MultiPaper-Master is usually run as a standalone server, it can also be run as a BungeeCord plugin, which has some benefits including being able to send players to the least busiest server when they join.
+While the MultiPaper-Master is usually run as a standalone server, it can also be run as a BungeeCord or Velocity plugin, which has some benefits including being able to send players to the least busiest server when they join.